mfinzi/LieConv/README.md

-# Generalizing Convolutional Neural Networks for Equivarianceto Lie Groups on Arbitrary Continuous Data
+# Generalizing Convolutional Neural Networks for Equivariance to Lie Groups on Arbitrary Continuous Data
 This repo contains the implementation and the experiments for the paper _Generalizing Convolutional Neural Networks for Equivariance to Lie Groups on Aribitrary Continuous Data_ by Marc Finzi, Samuel Stanton, Pavel Izmailov, and Andrew Gordon Wilson. [![Code Climate maintainability](https://img.shields.io/codeclimate/maintainability-percentage/mfinzi/LieConv)](https://codeclimate.com/github/mfinzi/LieConv)